Skip to main content

 Guidelines for naming assets

-It’s a common human trait: We often give our digital files vague, meaningless and nonsensical names, making it a challenge for us to find them months later and almost impossible for colleagues to get value from them.
+We often give our digital files vague, meaningless names, making it difficult to find them again or for colleagues to get value from them.

 One of Contentful’s real strengths is its search tool.
-It searches on all the text and completed fields within an entry, and gives you the searcher many criteria to search with.
-It’s very difficult to not find what you’re looking for in this system, no matter where you are in the content workflow.
+It searches on all the text and completed fields within an entry, and gives you many search criteria.

 Image naming

-When thinking about where images can be used on a website, images generally fall into two categories: generic or specific.
-Knowing which of these an image falls into will help you name it:
+When thinking about where images can be used on the website, images generally fall into two categories, generic or specific:

-• Generic: If the photo shows unnamed people, locations or activities and could be used with several messages (for example, someone on a phone wearing a headset could be used to promote different helplines, or a couple reading a paper form could be used with content about renting and applying for benefits).
+• Generic: if the photo shows unnamed people, locations or activities and could be used with several messages.
+For example, someone on a phone wearing a headset could be used to promote different helplines.
+A couple reading a paper form could be used with content about renting or applying for benefits.

-• Specific: If the photo shows a specific person, event or service (for example, a Shelter trustee or a banner on the finish line of the Asics 10K, marked as such).
+• Specific: if the photo shows a specific person, event or service, for example, a Shelter trustee or the Events team underneath a London Marathon banner.

 Image description

-As explained above, an image’s description becomes its alt text - critical for accessibility and other content requirements.
-Add a description that describes what’s in the photo in less than 50 words.
+As explained above, an image’s description becomes its alt text – critical for accessibility and other content requirements.
+Add a description that explains what’s in the photo in less than 50 words.

 See where an image is used

-Whenever you need to see where an image or asset is being used within content, use Links in the right sidebar.
-You’ll see links to every content entry that’s using it.
+To see where an image or asset is being used, use Links in the right sidebar.
 Click a link to go to that entry.
-(NOTE: Within Links, Contentful annoyingly does not show you what content type a link is.
-You need to follow the link to find out.)

 Editing images within Contentful